UBCSailbot/sailbot_workspace/README.md

 ## Run Raye's Software

 Raye was our previous project.
-Its software can be run in the [`raye` branch](https://github.com/UBCSailbot/sailbot_workspace/tree/raye).
+Her software can be run in the [`raye` branch](https://github.com/UBCSailbot/sailbot_workspace/tree/raye).
 The initial differences between the `main` and `raye` branches are summarized in [this PR](https://github.com/UBCSailbot/sailbot_workspace/pull/61).